AmartyaSingh97/Words-App/android-basics-kotlin-words-app-starter/README.md

 # Words App

-This folder contains the source code for the Words app codelab.
+This folder contains the source code for the Words app.

 # Introduction